ThinkUpLLC/ThinkUp/docs/source/contribute/documentation.rst

 Documentation Writers
 ======================

+.. admonition:: Help Wanted

-**Help Wanted!** Currently we are porting ThinkUp's documentation from the `GitHub wiki
+    Currently we are porting ThinkUp's documentation from the `GitHub wiki
     <https://github.com/ginatrapani/ThinkUp/wiki>`_ into the main repository.
 Please help with this tedious and
     time-consuming effort.

 Not only does the ThinkUp community want to create a great software platform, we want to make it accessible to everyone with clear and thorough documentation.
 You're reading the very beginning of that effort, but we've got